Capillarity in Stationary Random Granular Media: Distribution-Aware Screening and Quantitative Supercell Sizing: Conclusions

-Our analysis assumes small-slope capillarity, stationarity with integrable covariance, and first-order periodic homogenization.
-Size-diagonal weighting can be refined to include cross-size covariances; materials with hyperuniform or very long-range correlations require adapted low-$k$ treatment and may deviate from the classical inverse-volume variance law.
-Future work will validate against two-phase direct simulations with controlled polydispersity, link decay length to pore–throat statistics, identify the macroscopic decay length experimentally, and use the variance laws to optimize the precision–cost trade-off.
+Future work will extend the validation to two-phase flow with controlled polydispersity, link the decay length to pore–throat statistics and experimental observables, and exploit the variance laws to optimize the precision–cost trade-off in large-scale simulations.